DSC-LSU/Volunteers-Project-Flutter/README.md

 Link volunteers with volunteer projects.

 Stages:
-1. Added an OpportunityDetails screen (partial) and an AddOpportunity screen. ([Progress update video on YouTube](https://youtu.be/W7JowBw5ou4))
+3. Added an OpportunityDetails screen (partial) and an AddOpportunity screen. ([Progress update video on YouTube](https://youtu.be/W7JowBw5ou4))
-2. Added first drafts of the OpportunityCard and VolunteerCard
+2. Added first drafts of the OpportunityCard and VolunteerCard.
-3. Added initial sample code: A list of opportunities where each opportunity only has a name.
+1. Added initial sample code: A list of opportunities where each opportunity only has a name.

 ## Screenshots

-### Stage 3: 3.
-Added an OpportunityDetails screen (partial) and an AddOpportunity screen.
+### Stage 3: Added an OpportunityDetails screen (partial) and an AddOpportunity screen.
 <img src="/assets/images/screenshot.gif">
 <br>